mipsel64/tinyllm/README.md

 placeholder.
 Choose models your account can access.
 The prefix is the provider table name; the rest is the upstream model ID, including any further slashes.
 Client reasoning effort and service tier override configured model defaults.

+Set `CLAUDE_CODE_DISABLE_ARTIFACT=1` to prevent Claude Code from calling its hosted Artifact tool: gateway-token sessions cannot publish to Claude.ai Artifacts.
+Ask Claude Code to save HTML locally and open it in your browser instead; disabling Artifact does not automatically open local files.

 ToolSearch is supported; `ENABLE_TOOL_SEARCH=false` loads all MCP definitions upfront and uses more context.
 Experimental betas need no blanket disabling.